Previous Page Next Page

 • Multiple unrelated children.

-• Related children with different conservatorship (CVS) caseworkers.
+• Related children with different conservatorship (CVS) caseworkers as indicated in the SUB stage.

 The intake specialist completes this I&R in addition to other required I&R notifications and needed call outs.
-See 4561.11 Situations That Always Require an I&R to Existing CPS Case.
+See 4561.1 Situations That Require an I&R to Existing CPS Case.

-• Duplicates the intake using the current date and copies the following:
+• Uses the current date and copies the following:

 • Reporter information